TIP: Token Importance in On-Policy Distillation: Theoretical Analysis

 \section{Theoretical Analysis}

-The taxonomy suggests three predictions: high-entropy tokens should dominate learning (Q1/Q2 $\gg$ Q4); entropy-only selection should miss a specific class of tokens (Q3); and adding divergence should recover them.
+The taxonomy suggests three predictions: high-entropy tokens should carry substantial learning signal relative to solved tokens (Q1/Q2 $\gg$ Q4); entropy-only selection should miss a specific class of tokens (Q3); and adding divergence should recover them.
 We formalize these below and test each one experimentally in Section~\ref{sec:experiments}.
-Specifically, we prove: (1) an oracle token weight favors Q1 $>$ Q2 $>$ Q3 $\gg$ Q4 (Proposition~\ref{prop:optimal_weight}); (2) entropy-only scores are structurally blind to Q3 (Proposition~\ref{prop:proxy_bias}); and (3) augmenting entropy with divergence restores coverage of all informative quadrants (Remark~\ref{rem:fix}).
+Specifically, we prove: (1) an oracle token weight suppresses solved tokens while allowing positive weight on both high-entropy and overconfident corrective tokens (Proposition~\ref{prop:optimal_weight}); (2) entropy-only scores are structurally blind to Q3 (Proposition~\ref{prop:proxy_bias}); and (3) augmenting entropy with divergence restores coverage of all informative quadrants (Remark~\ref{rem:fix}).